microsoft/playwright/docs/src/getting-started-cli-js.md

 title: "Getting started (CLI)"
 ---

 Playwright Test was created specifically to accommodate the needs of end-to-end testing.
 It does everything you would expect from a regular test runner, and more.
-Here you will learn how to
+Here you will learn how to:

 - [Install Playwright using the CLI](#installation)
 - [Generate tests though user actions with Codegen](#generating-tests-with-codegen)
 - [Write assertions, use fixtures and test hooks](#writing-assertions)